Antonio447-cloud/SSL-TLS-cryptographic-protocols-lb-using-nginx/README.md

 ![https](./images/https-browser.png)

-Congrats!!
-You have just implemented an Nginx load balancing web solution using a secure HTTPS connection with periodically updated SSL/TLS certificates as well as creating a new DNS record using AWS Route 53 for your website!
+We have just implemented an Nginx load balancing web solution using a secure HTTPS connection with periodically updated SSL/TLS certificates as well as creating a new DNS record using AWS Route 53 for our website!

 ----------
 ## Self-Side Study Information for This Project